jnrdhn/jnrdhn/README.md

 ### Hi there, I'm Janardhan Edara 👋

-- 🔭 working on AI based management for retail distribution chain
+- 🔭 working on Supply Chain dynamics
 - 🌱 learning Machine Learning
-- 👯 collaborate on UI/UX
 - 📫 How to reach me: edarajanardhan@gmail.com
-- 😄 Pronouns: He/His